kenpu-uoit/csci4020u-2018/lab-1/README.md

 ## Parser

-Write a Java program to output the information, and use the data to compute the
+Write a Java program to output the information given in `nserc-2017.html`, and use the data to compute the
 following:

 - Which university has the most number of successful applications?